-The Stonehaven Flood Protection Scheme will alleviate flooding from the River Carron and the Glaslaw Burn and reduce the impact of flows from the Bervie Braes.
+The Stonehaven Flood Protection Scheme will alleviate flooding from the River Carron and the Glaslaw Burn and reduce the impact of surface water flows from other sources.
 Figure 2-1 illustrates the route of the River Carron and the Glaslaw Burn and their catchments.

-The catchment of the River Carron to the SEPA gauge at the Red Bridge has an area of approximately 43km^2 .
+The catchment of the River Carron to the SEPA gauge at the Red Bridge has an area of approximately 43km2.
 The river flows from its source in the Brae of Glen Bervie in an easterly direction until it passes under the A90 at the western boundary of Stonehaven.
-The Carron then passes along the southern periphery of the town centre where it merges with the Glaslaw Burn and thence onto its coastal outfall.
+The Carron then passes along the southern periphery of the town centre where it merges with the Glaslaw Burn and thence onto its River Mouth where it joins the sea.

-The Glaslaw Burn has a catchment area of approximately 5.7km2.from its confluence with the River Carron to its source at Upper Criggie.
-The burn flows in a north westerly direction and enters Stonehaven through the small valley between the Woods of Dunnottar and Breahead housing development.
+The Glaslaw Burn has a catchment area of approximately 5.7km2 from its confluence with the River Carron to its source at Upper Criggie.
+The burn flows in a north easterly direction and enters Stonehaven through the wooded valley between the Woods of Dunnottar and Breahead housing development.